2009–10 North Carolina Tar Heels men's basketball team: Non-conference season

 Next up was #9 Michigan State in Chapel Hill as a part of the ACC – Big Ten Challenge.
-In this rematch of the 2009 NCAA title game, again beat the Spartans 89–82 behind Ed Davis' 22 points and Larry Drew II's 18 points and six assists.
+In this rematch of the 2009 NCAA title game, they again beat the Spartans 89–82 behind Ed Davis' 22 points and Larry Drew II's 18 points and six assists.
 The next game got no more comfortable, as UNC traveled to Rupp Arena to face the #5 Kentucky Wildcats.
 The Tar Heels fell behind early as UK freshman John Wall sparked a 28–2 first-half run that punctuated a 15-point halftime deficit.
 The Tar Heels battled back to make the game close in the second half, but ultimately lost 68–66.

 Following the Kentucky game, UNC defeated Presbyterian 103–64 at the Smith Center before traveling to Cowboys Stadium in Dallas to take on the #2 ranked Texas Longhorns in the first basketball game played at that venue.
 The Longhorns defeated the Tar Heels 103–90 behind Damion James' 25 points and 15 rebounds.
 Ed Davis had 21 points and nine rebounds in the loss.
-The Tar Heels rebounded with home wins over Marshall (98–61) and Rutgers (81–67).
+The Tar Heels bounced back with home wins over Marshall (98–61) and Rutgers (81–67).
 The Carolina front line of Davis, Thompson, Graves, and Zeller combined for 64 points and 30 rebounds in the win over Marshall, while freshman Dexter Strickland notched 18 in the win over Rutgers in the absence of Marcus Ginyard, who sat out the game with an ankle sprain.

 Ginyard also missed the last two non-conference games.
-In a home contest against Albany, UNC also lost junior forward Will Graves to an ankle injury.
-The Tar Heels won the game 87–70 but would lose both Graves and reserve Justin Watts for their last non-conference game at the College of Charleston.
-The Tar Heels played a real road game at Carolina First Arena down two starters.
+In a home contest against Albany, UNC lost junior forward Will Graves to an ankle injury.
+The Tar Heels won the game, 87–70, but lost both Graves and reserve Justin Watts for their last non-conference game at the College of Charleston.
+The Tar Heels played a real road game at Carolina First Arena, down two starters.
 Charleston's Cougars played the Heels shot for shot, sending the game into overtime with an Andrew Goudelock three-pointer.
 In overtime, the Cougars outscored the Tar Heels to take the game 82–79 in a big upset.
 Ed Davis had 19 points, 16 rebounds and five blocks in the losing effort.